PHPCSStandards/PHP_CodeSniffer/.github/CONTRIBUTING.md

     In such cases, the `PHP_CodeSniffer\Tests\Core\Config\AbstractRealConfigTestCase` should be used as the base test class.
 * Tests for the `Runner` class often can't create their own `Config` object in the tests, so run into the same issue.
     Those tests should use the `PHP_CodeSniffer\Tests\Core\Runner\AbstractRunnerTestCase` base class, which will ensure the Config is clean.
+* When using data providers, define them immediately below the corresponding test method.
+The data provider's name should match the test method name, replacing the "test" prefix with "data".
+For example, the data provider for a method named `testSomething()` should be `dataSomething()`.

 ### Submitting Your Pull Request